kylestephens-labs/fund_signal/docs/mvp.md

 `POST /billing/stripe/webhook` is registered in Stripe dashboard and verified with the Stripe CLI.
 Every `checkout.session`, `invoice.payment_*`, and `customer.subscription.*` event lands in our `subscriptions` + `processed_events` tables so operators can trust the billing status shown in-product.

+### 8. Self-Serve Cancellation

+Users cancel via `/billing/cancel` with either their subscription id or email.
+The API immediately responds with a friendly summary (“You'll retain access until May 15, then billing stops.”) plus the effective date, and support can confirm via Render logs + Supabase rows.

 ## 💰 Pricing Model

 | Tier | Price | What's Included |